ground-creative/easy-mcp-github-tools-python/README.md

 # Eeasy MCP Github Tools

-This is a set of tools for gdrive to be used with easy mcp server.<br>
+This is a set of tools for github to be used with easy mcp server.<br>
 https://github.com/ground-creative/easy-mcp-python

 ## Capabilities